nullstare/ReiLua/API.md

 ---

-> success = RL.OpenURL( string url )
+> RL.OpenURL( string url )

-Open URL with default system browser ( If available )
+Open URL with default system browser (If available)

-- Failure return false
+---

+> buffer = RL.LoadBuffer( data{} buffer, int type )

+Creates buffer as userdata.
+Type should be one of the Buffer types

-- Success return true
+- Success return Buffer

 ---